 Also referred to as "butterflied" turkey, this method involves cutting the turkey down the back, removing the backbone, and letting it lie flat.
 This allows for even cooking on all parts of the bird and the crispiest skin.
 You can then roast, grill or smoke the turkey to perfection.
-Here's an easy recipe if it's your first time trying this method.
+Here's an easy Spatchcock recipe video if it's your first time trying this method.

 Rotisserie roasting may be the method just for you if you're looking for a golden brown, evenly-cooked dish.
-Also referred as "spit-roasting," this slow-cooking process delivers a crispy crust and no shortage of flavor.
+Also referred to as "spit-roasting," this slow-cooking process delivers a crispy crust and no shortage of flavor.
 Here's how to get that golden perfection.

 The idea of a Turducken -- a chicken stuffed into a duck stuffed into a turkey -- can make for a dramatic centerpiece.
 Some attribute its popularity to Louisiana chef Paul Prudhomme but, as a concept, animal-stuffed-animal roasts are common outside of the U.S. also, where "three bird roasts" are often used with goose or other meats.
 The classic Prudhomme recipe uses Cajun spices and select Louisiana meats.